iterative/dvc.org/content/docs/start/index.md

 - **Data Management** - Track and version large amounts of data along with your code, and use DVC as a build-system for reproducible, data driven pipelines.

-- **Experiment Management** - Live-track your experiments via code instrumentation for light-weight experiment tracking.
-Learn how to Leverage pipelines as a powerful Git based build system with native parameters, metrics and plots support.
+- **Experiment Management** - Easily track your experiments and their progress by only instrumenting your code.
+For more advanced control, use DVC pipelines as a build system to run lots of experiments, and collaborate on ML experiments like software engineers do for code.

 The following chapters are grouped into the above 2 trails and are all pretty self-contained.